 With this in mind, I share a range of tools and ideas drawn from coaching, mindfulness and self-kindness.
 These practices foster greater awareness, and support three key aspects which I feel contribute to mindful living, outlined below.

-This isn’t intended as a rigid definition – it’s just my take on it, informed by more than a decade of my personal mindfulness practice, plus a number of years running workshops and classes on mindful living.
+These 3 key areas aren’t offered intended as a rigid definition – it’s just my take on what a mindful life looks like, informed by more than a decade of my personal mindfulness practice, plus a number of years running workshops and classes on mindful living.

 We live in a demanding world, with a very persuasive culture that can easily pull us away from our own values.
 But with greater mindful awareness, we discover more choice about where we put our energy.
 For example, one of the choices I made early in my own journey towards intentional living was to swap my corporate job for something much lower paid.
 When our life is aligned with our deepest intentions, there is a feeling of ‘enoughness’ that supports more ease and wellbeing.